PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 Please keep in mind that I am also in the process of learning Nix and may have made some errors.
-Therefore, I kindly request that you provide your feedback in the comments section if you have some.
+Therefore, I kindly request that you provide your feedback in the comments' section if you have some.

 It is important to note that this guide does not constitute a comprehensive Neovim configuration.
 Rather, it serves to demonstrate various concepts of Nix